nippur72/Saltarelle.AngularJS/README.Directives.md

 - the class name (without the word "Directive") will be the camelCase name of the directive (e.g. `<my-dir>`)
 - the class must implementing the method `GetDefinition()` from the `IDirective` interface,
 - the method should return a configuration object of type `DefinitionObject` containing all the implementation details of the directive.
-- to help setup the configuration object (which is rather complex), there is an helper class `DirectiveDefinitionHelper'
+- to help setup the configuration object (which is rather complex), there is an helper class `DirectiveDefinitionHelper`
-- so for example, create a	`DirectiveDefinitionHelper' object, fill it by using its properties and methods as required.
+- so for example, create a	`DirectiveDefinitionHelper` object, fill it by using its properties and methods as required.
-- once the object is filled, turn it into a true definition objet by calling `ob.ToDefinitionObject()`
+- once the object is filled, turn it into a true definition object by calling `ob.ToDefinitionObject()`
 - return it in the `GetDefinition()` method

 Example of a basic "hello" directive: